gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 * `--url, -u` - The url of the service endpoint at the ABAP system (default: url from `ui5-deploy.yaml`).
 * `--username` - Name of environment variable containing a username to authenticate (default: username from `ui5-deploy.yaml`).
 * `--password` - Name of environment variable containing a password to authenticate (default: password from `ui5-deploy.yaml`).
+* `--authenticationType` - Authentication type for the app (e.g. 'basic', 'reentranceTicket').
+Required for 'reentranceTicket'.
 * `--client, -l` - The ABAP client (default: client from `ui5-deploy.yaml`).
 * `--transport, -t` - The id of the transport request (default: transport from `ui5-deploy.yaml`).
 * `--name, -n` - The application name (default: name from `ui5-deploy.yaml`).